gardinermichael/ga-wpe-sage-10-workflow/README.md

 find /tmp/sage-cache/ -type d -exec chmod -R 0775 {} \;
 ```

 __NOTE:__ Last but not least, you may have to replicate the process on your local machine.
-Not sure if it's the messed up permissions on my computer or if it was updating to Big Sur that caused it, but I had to manually create the folder `sage-cache` folder at `/tmp/` and give it the appropriate permissions as well.
+Not sure if it's the messed up permissions on my computer or if it was updating to Big Sur that caused it, but I had to manually create the `sage-cache` folder at `/tmp/` and give it the appropriate permissions as well.